chef/automate/components/automate-chef-io/content/docs/reports.md

 The _Node Status_ view provides insight into your system's compliance status from the operational perspective of nodes.

 Node Status
-: Visualizes the quantity of nodes that have passed and failed compliance scans, as well as the number of skipped or waived nodes.
+: Shows the number of nodes that passed or failed compliance scans, and the number of skipped or waived nodes.

 Severity of Node Failures
-: Indicates the severity of the compliance scan failures on your system's nodes.
+: Shows the severity of the compliance scan failures on your system's nodes.

 Node Status Over Time
-: Represents the changes in size and compliance status of your system over times.
-The dropdown menu in the upper left corner of the visualization allows you to change the date range represented in this view.
-Modifying the date range will affect the display of the other visualizations.
+: Shows the changes in size and compliance status of your system over time.
+Use the dropdown menu in the upper left corner to change the date range.
+Changing the date range also changes the displays in related charts and tables.

 Top Platform Failures
-: Represents the amount of compliance scan failures ranked by operating system.
+: Shows the number of compliance scan failures grouped by operating system.
 Hovering over an individual bubble shows the platform name and the number of impacted nodes.

  Top Environment Failures
-: Represents the amount of compliance scan failures ranked by environment.
+: Shows the number of compliance scan failures grouped by environment.
 Hovering over an individual bubble shows the environment name and the number of impacted nodes.

 ### Profile Status

 The _Profile Status_ view provides insight into your system's compliance status from the compliance perspective of Compliance profiles run during scans.

 Control Status
-: Displays the number of controls in your system, organized by passing, failing, and skipped controls.
+: Shows the number of controls in your system, grouped by passing, failing, and skipped controls.

 Severity of Control Failures
-: Displays a ranked view of the number and significance of failed controls, sorted into critical, major, and minor control failures.
+: Shows failed controls, ranked by number and importance of the control failure, grouped as critical, major, and minor.

 Control Status Over Time
-: A line graph representing the quantity of controls and Compliance scan results over time.
-Modify the time-frame using the calendar button in the upper right corner of the chart.
+: A line graph showing the number of controls and Compliance scan results over time.
+Use the calendar button in the upper right corner of the chart to change the time frame.

 Top Profile Failures
 : Indicates the profiles with the highest failure rate.
-Hovering over an individual bubble shows the full name of the profile and the number of impacted nodes.
+Hover over an individual bubble to show the full profile name and the number of impacted nodes.

 Top Control Failures
-: The Top Control Failures chart illustrates the most frequently failing controls.
-Hovering over an individual bubble shows the name of the control and the number of impacted nodes.
+: Indicates the most frequently failing controls.
+Hover over an individual bubble to show the control name and the number of impacted nodes.

 ## Switching Views

-You may also switch your views to see compliance report results from the perspective of _Nodes_, _Profiles_, and _Controls_.
+Switch your views by selecting the appropriate tabs and see compliance report results from the perspective of _Nodes_, _Profiles_, and _Controls_.

 ### Nodes